ablyamitsaini/ewheelers_V9.1.1/readme.txt

-    -> 030839 - club the special price and vol. discount in single section -> 030838 - when seller clicks on manage special price from product then it redirect to 404 -> 030815 - Catalog requested by seller is not listing in admin
+    -> 030839 - club the special price and vol. discount in single section -> 030838 - when seller clicks on manage special price from product then it redirect to 404 -> 030815 - Catalog requested by seller is not listing in admin -> 030638 - in arabic language> Throughout the website Vertical loader overlaps text

 <!-- Release notes TV-9.0.1.20190923 -- >
 New Features :
 	> Task - 66013 - Special Price Module